jeremenichelli/jeremenichelli.github.io/_posts/2015-08-15-using-web-fonts.md

 If there's a font that's taking a while to load is better to show content to the user until everything is ready.
 Google's <a href="https://developers.google.com/speed/pagespeed/insights/" target="_blank">PageSpeed Insight</a> will penalize you if you don't follow this approach, for example.

-After hearing about this, I did what a lot of developers did, just load the style sheet containing the **@font-face** declaration by JavaScript, wait for the `onload` event to fire and add a class to the *body* or *html* tag to change the font-family of the site by CSS.
+After hearing about this, I just loaded the stylesheet containing the **@font-face** declaration by JavaScript, wait for the `onload` event to fire and add a class to the *body* or *html* tag to change the font-family of the site by CSS.

 ```js
 var fontStyleSheet = document.createElement('link');